biteval/browser_ctl/README.md

 ## 6. take_browser_screenshot

-Capture a screenshot of the current browser page
+Capture a screenshot of the current browser page and return a base64-encoded image.
-Returns: base64-encoded image string

 # Default log